How I Was Cured of Ulcerative Colitis: What Happens After Your Colon Is Removed

 Living With an Ostomy

 Living with an ostomy can be embarrassing at times.
-I had one for only six months of my life, and it was one of the hardest parts of all my surgeries and illnesses, but I made it through, through the help and advice of others.
-Some of these are for all of us who have undergone the surgeries even if we have had a reconnection surgery.
+I had one for only six months of my life, and it was one of the hardest parts of all my surgeries and illnesses.
+I made it through with the help and advice of others.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.